peterhinch/micropython-async/TUTORIAL.md

  * `uasyncio.core/uasyncio/core.py`
  * `uasyncio.synchro/uasyncio/synchro.py`
  * `uasyncio.queues/uasyncio/queues.py`

-The `queues` and `synchro` modules are optional, but are required to run all the examples below.

 The `uasyncio` modules may be frozen as bytecode in the usual way, by placing the `uasyncio` directory and its contents in the port's `modules` directory and